andrew/ultimate-awesome/README.md

 - [awesome-telegram-bots](https://github.com/telegram-bot-sdk/awesome-telegram-bots) - Awesome Telegram Bots built with Telegram Bot SDK!.
 - [awesome-data-science-resources](https://github.com/tirendazacademy/awesome-data-science-resources) - Resources about data science, machine learning, deep learning, data engineering, and SQL.
 - [awesome-ai-seo](https://github.com/xaramore/awesome-ai-seo) - A curated list of awesome AI tools for SEO, including content optimization, keyword research, analytics, and more.
+- [awesome-mechanistic-interpretability](https://github.com/AI-in-Transportation-Lab/awesome-mechanistic-interpretability) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on Mechanistic Interpretability, a growing subfield in machine learning interpretability research that aims to reverse-engineer neural networks into understandable computational components.
 - [awesome-geophysics](https://github.com/aradfarahani/awesome-geophysics) - Awesome Geophysics is a community-curated resource offering essential tools, datasets, and educational materials for geophysical exploration.
 It’s designed to empower students, researchers, and professionals to analyze data, model Earth processes, and stay connected with the latest industry trends.
 - [Awesome-Myanmar](https://github.com/chanmratekoko/Awesome-Myanmar) - Awesome Myanmar Projects and Resources.
 - [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.